Sigismund Korybut: Biography

 brother (his uncle) Jogaila (Władysław Jagiełło) in Kraków since 1404.
 Sigismund was rumored to be expected to become his successor on the Polish throne.
 Being just an adolescent, he commanded his own banner of the Army of the Crown in the victorious Battle of Grunwald in 1410.

-His elder sister, Olena (Helena) had been married to an important magnate of Bohemian kingdom, duke Jan of Opava and Ratiborz.
+His elder sister, Olena (Helena) had been married to an important magnate of Bohemian kingdom, John II, Duke of Opava-Ratibor.